 - Networks – both diplomatic and social.
 Understanding, developing, disrupting them.
 How are networks evolving beyond traditional geographically centred relationships to align with interests and ideologies?

-Knowledge – building and management – combining open source, proprietary and privileged information to deliver powerful insights and deep understanding.
+- Knowledge – building and management – combining open source, proprietary and privileged information to deliver powerful insights and deep understanding.
 Big data – finding the signal in the noise.

-Influence – how people get information and form opinions is changing.
+- Influence – how people get information and form opinions is changing.
 New phenomena are emerging: post-truth, echo-chambers and filter bubbles.
 What are effective influencing strategies that embrace these changes?

-Forecasting – how can data and data-driven decision making help us to anticipate issues and opportunities early and where possible take effective action to mitigate/exploit these?
+- Forecasting – how can data and data-driven decision making help us to anticipate issues and opportunities early and where possible take effective action to mitigate/exploit these?

-Explore with you our early data strategy for foreign policy and seek your views in shaping this
+- Explored with you our early data strategy for foreign policy and seek your views in shaping this

-Begin a conversation on crafting a common approach to data among likeminded international partners, creating active partnerships
+- Began a conversation on crafting a common approach to data among likeminded international partners, creating active partnerships

-Expose participants to the latest innovations in the areas of the conference themes
+- Exposed participants to the latest innovations in the areas of the conference themes

-Develop a community of Thought Leaders on Diplomacy in the Information Age
+- Developed a community of Thought Leaders on Diplomacy in the Information Age